karashow/CM-method/README.md

-# CM-method
+# CM method

 A working implementation of the CM method is given.
-We provide the ingedients to construct elliptic curves over the finite field GF(p) with a prescribed number of rational points.
-In particular:
+We provide an algorithm (the CM method) to construct elliptic curves over the finite field GF(p) with a prescribed number of rational points.
+The major ingredients are:
-  - The class polynomials.
+  - the class polynomials;
-  - The Cornacchia algorithm.
+  - the Cornacchia algorithm.

 ## Class polynomials